MeganTsou/EECS_Lab-SpMDV/README.md

-This repository implements Sparse Matrix Dense Vector (SpMDV) multiplication using the Bank-Balanced Sparsity (BBS) method for efficient computation.
+Implements Sparse Matrix Dense Vector (SpMDV) multiplication using the Bank-Balanced Sparsity (BBS) method for efficient computation.
 It provides modules for RTL design, simulation, synthesis, and power analysis.